jbiatek/BSGRulebook/rulebook.md

 There is a limit of 1 Miracle token per player.
 Players who already have one cannot gain another.
 The only exception is Alternate Gaius Baltar who can hold up to 3, and needs to spend 3 to use his "Miracle ability".

 Even when not playing with Daybreak, it's convenient to use Miracle tokens to track whether each player has used their once-per-game or not.
-Without any game effects to regain them, it ends up being the same as the regular rules (with the exception that players should not discard their token when executed, since executed players do not lose their once-per-game unless Daybreak is being used).
+Without any game effects to regain them, it ends up being the same as the regular rules (with the exception that players do not discard their token when executed, since executed players do not lose their once-per-game unless Daybreak is being used).

 ### Loyalty cards